diehlpk/diehlpk.github.io/cv/index.md

 * Computational Mathematics

 1. An overview for coupling finite elements with peridynamics
-1. A Fracture Multiscale Model for Peridyanmic enrichment within the partition of unity method: Part I, (submitted), [Preprint](https://arxiv.org/abs/2108.02336)
+1. A Fracture Multiscale Model for Peridyanmic enrichment within the partition of unity method, (accepted), [Preprint](https://arxiv.org/abs/2108.02336)
 1. State-based Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
 1. The Peridigm Meshfree Peridynamics Code, (submitted)
 1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes